oneblink/cli/docs/api/creating-api.md

 ## Creating the API on the OneBlink Console

 Firstly, we will need to make sure we have something to deploy to when we are ready.
-Let us go onto the [OneBlink Console](console.oneblink.io).
+Let us go onto the [OneBlink Console](https://console.oneblink.io) or if you are a Civicplus customer, [Civic Optimize](https://console.transform.civicplus.com).
+All screenshots will be taken on the OneBlink Console but, only the colour scheme will be different if you are a Civic Optimize user.
+All Terminal commands will remain the same but replace "oneblink" with "civicplus".

 Once we are in our account, go to the "API Hosting" side tab under the Advanced heading.
 Once here, let us click the plus button in the bottom right hand corner.

 ![An image showing the API Hosting Page highlighting the button that needs to be clicked"](../pics/APIHostingPointingArrow.png)

 It's time to fill out some information.
 We only need to fill in the API subdomain, so call the subdomain what you would like.
-In my example, I will call it "example".
+In my example, I will call it "audits".

 ![An image showing the API Hosting Page with the create an API modal](../pics/APIHostingSavingExample.png)